cbonoz/chaindraft/README.md

 Chaindraft
 ---

-A blockchain-based fantasy draft consumer app with challenge-able contest pages.
+A blockchain-based NFL draft consumer app using random player draws, user-determined skips, and smart contract stored fantasy contest pages.

 Generate your dream lineup for online contests using the app with lineups tracked on smart contracts.
 Keep your lineup as a shareable url with an at-submission attestation proving you drafted a given roster and at what time.
 Challenge other players in contests that are either free to play or with fee for entry.